 - 3. Still working in their groups, students should now respond to the summary questions. - 4.
-Finally, guide a discussion about the results of the experiment.
+Guide a discussion about the results of the experiment.
 Did all groups indeed see that their radishes gained dry mass compared to the mass of the seeds initially?
-And how much mass did the vermiculite lose?
-Another possible extension would be to have groups calculate the mass gain of their plants by percentage, and then compute an average percentage mass gain for the entire class (or even across classes).
-NOTE: A handy Excel spreadsheet is available to guide data entry and calculations for this process (Plant Experiment Data Summary.xlsx, available in the supplementary materials online). - 5.
+How much mass did the vermiculite lose? - a.
+Possible extension: generate a graph to compare data across groups and classes.
+You may create your own, or an excel template has been provided (Plant Growth Grapher and Sample Data.xls).
+Students should enter their class period, group name, and starting and end plant and soil masses into the table and the spreadsheet will calculate and graph the average changes in mass (pretty cool!). - b.
+Possible extension: have groups calculate the mass gain of their plants by percentage, and then compute an average percentage mass gain for the entire class (or even across classes). - 5.
 It will probably be necessary and helpful to bring up the topic of experimental error at some point.
 What sources of error might affect their measurements?
-A common one is likely to be dropped/lost vermiculite or plant material at some stage of the process. - 6.
+A common one is likely to be dropped/lost vermiculite or plant material at some stage of the process. - a.
+The Plant Growth Grapher and Sample Data.xls offers some sample data for comparison to your own class data, if desired. - 6.
 By the end of the discussion, it is important that your students recognize that: - the weight increase of plants does not come from the soil. - an important part of the plant mass is water and carbon-based materials. - the increase in carbon-based materials is a result of the process of photosynthesis

-Name: Period: Dat e:
+Name: Period: Date : :